 If you are reading these lines it is because you are interested in finding out more about typical Canarian food.
 We can affirm that in all the islands we have similar typical dishes, although each island can give it a different touch.
 At the same time, there are certain products that are exclusive of each island or municipality, such as the famous and award-winning Canarian cheeses.
 In any case, we are going to tell you everything below, with special focus about the gastronomy of Gran Canaria.

 Typical Canarian food

 ✔ Canarian potatoes or papas con mojo

 Within the Canarian cuisine the best known are its Canarian potatoes with mojo that we showed you in the previous photo.
 The mojo is a Canarian sauce that can be red, with red pepper as the main ingredient.
 There is also green, with coriander as the protagonist.
 The mojos always accompany wrinkled or stewed potatoes.
 Likewise, they are usually served in restaurants with bread as an appetizer and to accompany fish (especially green mojo).

-Another typical Canarian dish is the gofio, which are ground cereals.
+Another typical Canarian product is the gofio, which are ground cereals.
 We eat it in the Canary Islands either escaldado (scalded), that is with meat or fish broth.
 Also in pella or mashed (with water and oil), although you can add honey, nuts, cheese, etc. Moreover, you can eat this cereal is sprinkled with the vegetable soups or with milk for breakfast.
 You can also have a delicious gofio mousse for dessert.
 Below we show you a photo of how it is usually served in Gran Canaria.
 In other islands they put bits of cheese, pepper, meat, etc.

 ✔ Fruit and vegetables from the Canary Islands